BrianStritch/Brian-Stritch-p3-battleship-game/README.md

 <a href="https://brian-stritch-p3-battleship.herokuapp.com/" target="_blank">Click Here</a> to access the game.

 ## __Features__
-1. The user is awaded the opportuntity to enter their name into the console for a personalised experience.
+1. The user is awarded the opportuntity to enter their name into the console for a personalised experience.

 2. The user is then offered the choice of three game difficulty levels.